BioFire

 State of the Art

 Fire safety still depends heavily on mineral fillers and halogen-based flame retardants.
 They often require high loadings, complicate processing, raise costs, and can degrade material performance.
 Many also come with environmental and end-of-life drawbacks.
 Meanwhile, regulations are tightening and manufacturers need safer, more sustainable options that still meet demanding fire standards.
-Most commercial flame-retardant systems are either inorganic fillers or synthetic chemicals.
-They can work well, but are typically non-renewable, can be hygroscopic, and often compromise recyclability or end-of-life.
 Biobased alternatives are widely discussed in research, but very few have proven scalable, cost-viable, and compatible with industrial manufacturing.

 Our Solution